violetpupil/gos/cloud/k8s/concepts/workloads/daemonset.md

 Kubernetes places DaemonSet Pods on nodes before they are ready

 If you do not specify either, then the DaemonSet controller will create Pods on all nodes.

+If node labels are changed, the DaemonSet will promptly add Pods to newly matching nodes and delete Pods from newly not-matching nodes.